 Joshimath was very busy when we woke up the next morning.
 Being the gateway to Badrinath and Hemkund Sahib, the town always saw a steady stream of pilgrims passing by or stopping over.
 It also served as the junction for Auli, one of India’s premier skiing spots.
 Joshimath has a few important temples too, along with a major Indian army base.
 Located at 6150 feet above sea level, I found Joshimath to be just another major mountain town.
-It had nothing much to offer except for cosy hotels, average restaurants, and telecommunication connectivity.
-In fact, Joshimath was the last point where we had access to mobile phone and Internet connections.
-I believe beyond Joshimath there’s only one ATM, which nearly always remains out of order and despite being slowly getting out of connectivity, I was eager to start my second day of the Valley of Flowers trek.
-Until then, the trek consisted of reaching the jumping off base and I was finally getting there.
+It had nothing much to offer except for cozy hotels, average restaurants, and telecommunication connectivity.
+In fact, Joshimath was the last point where we had access to mobile phones and Internet connections.
+I believe beyond Joshimath there’s only one ATM, which nearly always remains out of order, and despite being slowly getting out of connectivity, I was eager to start my second day of the Valley of Flowers trek.
+Until then, the trek consisted of reaching the jumping-off base and I was finally getting there.

 Leaving Joshimath for Govindghat

-We left Joshimath after breakfast, leaving all modes of modern communication behind and continued our journey towards Govindghat.
+We left Joshimath after breakfast, leaving all modes of modern communication behind, and continued our journey towards Govindghat.
 The road descended and meandered along the Alaknanda river.
-Thankfully due to the ongoing construction of a major hydel power project, the road was in a very good condition and there were no more bone-rattling jolts of the previous day.
-We decided to leave our bags at the Joshimath hotel, carry only essentials in our backpacks, and reach Govindghat by a private car.
-In retrospect, that was a very good decision, since the drive became more beautiful and we stopped at our own free will to photograph the Nanda Devi National Park.
+Thankfully due to the ongoing construction of a major hydel power project, the road was in very good condition and there were no more bone-rattling jolts of the previous day.
+We decided to leave our bags at the Joshimath hotel, carry only essentials in our backpacks, and reach Govindghat in a private car.
+In retrospect, that was a very good decision, since the drive became more beautiful and we stopped of our own free will to photograph the Nanda Devi National Park.
 The gorgeous Vishnuprayag roared at us as we passed by and the rivers Alaknanda and Dhauliganga merged in a furious manner.

 We stopped at Vishnuprayag on the way from Joshimath

-A World Heritage Site, Nanda Devi National Park discovered in 1982.
+A World Heritage Site, Nanda Devi National Park was discovered in 1982.
 A very important biodiverse region of Uttarakhand, it is unbelievably beautiful and is the home of the endemic brahmakamal flowers and bharals/blue sheep.
 When we passed by, snowy peaks surrounded it protectively and dense forests covered its slopes.
 It was a sight so beautiful that we stopped there for some time to take in the scintillating natural loveliness.
 Cold, clean air hit our nostrils and the sun dazzled on the surrounding snow-crested peaks.
 An empty road stretched like a ribbon and multicoloured birds flitted about like petals.
 We walked over the suspension bridge and watched the might of the Vishnuprayag confluence underneath.
 High in the Himalayas, the rivers were young and turbulent there and the chaos of Joshimath seemed far away.